evkx/evkx.github.io/content/models/audi/q8_e-tron/SQ8_Sportback_e-tron/_index.md

 ## Performance

-With overboost, the Audi SQ8 Sportback e-tron has a maximum power of 370KW (503hp).
-Without overboost, it is 320KW (435hp).
-The torque is 973nm with overboost and 561 without overboost.
+With overboost, the Audi SQ8 Sportback e-tron has a maximum power of 370 KW (503 hp / 435 bhp).
+Without overboost, it is 320 KW (435 hp / 496 bhp).
+The torque is 973 nm with overboost and 561 without overboost.
 It performs the 0-100km/h sprint (0-62mph) in 4,5 seconds with overboost and 6,6 seconds without overboost.
 The top speed is 200 km/h.

 ## Battery, range, and charging